-Document and Sp pecimen Retention Forme er Standard and Guidance Proposed Standard and Guidance b) accession records associated with Specimen Processing Standards of Practice for seven (7) years.
-Regul and (2 atory authority: 10 NYCRR paragraphs 58-1.11(c)(1) ment and Specimen Retention Standard of Practice 8 S8): Analytic System Records Retention Analyt follows ic system records must be retained by the laboratory, as s: a) performance specification data and records of acceptability criteria that the laboratory establishes or verifies under Test Performance Specification Standards of Practice 1 and 2 must be retained for as long as the laboratory uses the test process, plus two (2) years after discontinuation: b) testing records, including but not limited to worksheets containing instrument readings, the identity of staff who performed the test(s), and raw patient results, must be retained for two (2) years; c) result review records, including acceptability of quality control and calibration materials for two (2) years: d) histogram of an automated differential result for two (2) years; e) a record of the purity of all drug standard(s) for the period they are in use, and for two years thereafter for forensic toxicology; and
+Document and Specimen Retention Standard Guidance b) accession records associated with Specimen Processing Standards of Practice for seven (7) years.
+Regulatory authority: 10 NYCRR paragraphs 58-1.11(c)(1) and (2) Document and Specimen Retention Standard of Practice 8 (DSR S8): Analytic System Records Retention Analytic system records must be retained by the laboratory, as follows: a) performance specification data and records of acceptability criteria that the laboratory establishes or verifies under Test Performance Specification Standards of Practice 1 and 2 must be retained for as long as the laboratory uses the test process, plus two (2) years after discontinuation: b) testing records, including but not limited to worksheets containing instrument readings, the identity of staff who performed the test(s), and raw patient results, must be retained for two (2) years; Next Generation Sequencing (NGS) FASTQ files or equivalent; and electronic flow cytometer data in listmode or equivalent format, must be retained for two (2) years; c) result review records, including acceptability of quality control and calibration materials for two (2) years: d) histogram of an automated differential result for two (2) years; and

-Document and Specimen Retention Former Standard and Guidance Proposed Standard and Guidance f) cellular immunology electronic flow cytometer data in listmode or equivalent format for one (1) year.
-Regulatory authority: 10 NYCRR paragraphs 58-1.11(c)(2),(3),(4) Document and Specimen Retention Standard of Practice 9 (DSR S9): Report Retention Off-site or electronic storage systems are acceptable, provided the laboratory can produce records within twenty-four (24) hours of a request.
-All reports of tests performed, including the original or duplicates of original reports received from another laboratory, must be kept on the premises of both laboratories.
+Document and Specimen Retention Standard Guidance e) a record of the purity of all drug standard(s) for the period they are in use, and for two years thereafter for forensic toxicology.
+Regulatory authority: 10 NYCRR paragraphs 58-1.11(c)(2),(3),(4) Document and Specimen Retention Standard of Practice 9 (DSR S9): Report Retention Off-site or electronic storage systems are acceptable, provided the laboratory can produce records within twenty-four (24) All reports of tests performed, including the original or hours of a request. duplicates of original reports received from another laboratory, must be kept on the premises of both laboratories.
 Original electronic data must be maintained as long as the case file and must be protected from loss or modification.
 Reports must be produced for the Department upon request and be retained by the laboratory for: a) tissue pathology including exfoliative cytology for twenty (20) years; b) syphilis serology negative report for two (2) years; c) cytogenetics for twenty-five (25) years and according to Cytogenetics Standard of Practice 14; d) case files for forensic identity investigations and electronic data for fifteen (15) years and according to Forensic Identity Standard of Practice 19; and e) all others for seven (7) years.
 Regulatory authority: 10 NYCRR paragraph 58-1.11(c)(5)